BFH-Project1-HS24-KMS4-2/ai-aided-caches-n-logs-monitoring-n-wiping-demon/README.md

 ## License

-This project is licensed under the FLOSS License.
+This project is licensed under the MIT License.

 ## Contact